‘Bold And The Beautiful’ Spoilers: Hope Unfazed – Vows To Get Liam, Wyatt & Katie Prepare For Bill’s Wrath

 — Bold & The Beautiful (@BandB_CBS) April 9, 2018

-Moreover, the Spencer CEO already threaten to get full custody of Will if Katie will continue her romantic relationship with her former stepson.
-One of the worst things is for his ex-wife and son to be together, so Bill will not stop and it is likely that Wyatt and Katie would face more hardships in the coming days.
+Moreover, the Spencer CEO already threatened to get full custody of Will if Katie will continue her romantic relationship with her former stepson.
+One of the worst things is for his ex-wife and son to be together, so Bill will not stop, and it is likely that Wyatt and Katie will face more hardships in the coming days.

-Now, with all the things that she could lose including her son, Will, Katie mulls if she was doing the right thing.
+Now, with all the things that she could lose including her son Will, Katie mulls if she is doing the right thing.
 Is her love for Wyatt enough to let go of everything?
-Katie is definitely in a serious dilemma and it is interesting to watch what her decision will be.
+Katie is definitely in a serious dilemma, and it will be interesting to watch what her decision will be.

 The Bold and the Beautiful airs weekdays on CBS.